misakey/backend/docs/content/endpoints/accounts.md

 ## Introduction

-Accounts are entities within the system representing theorically one physical person in the real world.
+**Account** is an entity within the system representing theorically one physical person in the "real world".

 It is used for 3 main reasons:
-- link identities together (one person can have many identities).
+- link [identities](../identities/) together (one person can have many identities).
 - store a password (for authentication flow and for the use cryptographic features).
 - store some backup data (data used to make cryptographic features better).